lino-framework/book/docs/specs/cal.rst

 <BLANKLINE>

+.. class:: DurationUnits

+    The list of possible duration units defined by this application.

+    This is used as the selection list for the :attr:`duration_unit
+    <Event.duration_unit`> field of a calendar entry.

+    Every item is an instance of :class:`DurationUnit`.

+.. class:: DurationUnit

+    Base class for the choices in the :class:`DurationUnits` choicelist.

+    .. method:: add_duration(unit, orig, value)

+        Return a date or datetime obtained by adding `value` times this `unit` to the specified value `orig`.
+        Returns None is `orig` is empty.

+        This is intended for use as a `curried magic method` of a specified list item:

-Duration units can be used for aritmetic operation on durations.
+Duration units can be used for arithmetic operation on durations.
 For
 example:

 >>> from lino_xl.lib.cal.choicelists import DurationUnits